OCA/website/website_recaptcha_v2/readme/DESCRIPTION.rst

-This modules allows you to integrate Google reCAPTCHA v2.0 to your website forms.
-You can configure your Google reCAPTCHA site and public keys in "Settings" -> "Website Settings"
+This module allows to use reCAPTCHA v2 on website forms.

-You will need to install various website_<module>_recaptcha modules to use it in your pages.
+It is a helper module that only provides the widget and the validation logic which can be used by other modules to actually display it on website forms and check whether the user entry is valid.

+This module originally comes from ``website_recaptcha_reloaded`` from Tech Receptives, which itself comes from ``website_recaptcha`` from Elico Corp.